 Right: Advertisment for Rolin Comedies – Snub Pollard and Ernie Morrison, directed by Alf Goulding.
 Source: Wikimedia Commons.

 There was perhaps a real camaraderie amongst the old Pollard players.
 For Alf, the performers he knew had probably been family.
-When former Pollard alumni Teddie McNamara died of pneumonia in early February 1928, on the eve of great success, all the Hollywood based former Pollard players attended his funeral – Goulding, Daphne Pollard, Harry Fraser and Billy Bevan.
+When former Pollard alumni Teddie McNamara died of pneumonia in early February 1928, on the eve of great success, all the Hollywood based former Pollard players attended his funeral – Goulding, Daphne Pollard, Snub Pollard and Billy Bevan.

 Alf Goulding died in Hollywood in 1972, after a long and very well documented career as a screenwriter and director.
 The later career of the talented Irene Goulding is not clear, but it appears she may have worked in sales in Melbourne.
 She married Albert Smith in 1931, and lived most of her later life in a comfortable house in Riversdale Rd, Hawthorn.